by Henrik Ibsen

 Previews began 12 September, 1997

 Ian McKellen, John Napier and Trevor Nunn are together again, 21 years after their ground-breaking "Macbeth" for the Royal Shakespeare Company.
 Their production of Ibsen's disturbingly modern classic opens at the Olivier Theatre after previews on September.
-The 6-week rehearsals had to be delayed by 2 days, whilst Sir Ian's filming in Los Angeles over-ran its schedule.
+The six-week rehearsals had to be delayed by two days, to accommodate Sir Ian's filming in Los Angeles.

 Waris Hussein, a fellow undergraduate at Cambridge, had directed McKellen as Toby Belch, with Margaret Drabble as Viola and Trevor Nunn as her non-lookalike twin (1960).
 In 1974, Hussein cast his Sir Toby as George Tesman, husband of Hedda Gabler, played by Janet Susman, then Mrs Trevor Nunn.

 IM: "It was inventively shot by Waris and very well-acted by Janet and Tom Bell in particular.
 Tesman is a part audiences always forget, until he bursts into life and helps drive his wife to suicide.
 In their delight at meeting the sweet man, critics confuse the part with the actor.
 Everyone who plays Tesman gets good reviews."

 For the RSC at the Aldwych Theatre in 1978, he played Bernick, the conscience-ridden ship-owner, in John Barton's version of the melodrama Pillars of the Community.